MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/copilot-get-information.md

    Depending on the size of the document, it might take a few seconds to summarize the document.

 > [!NOTE]
 > Copilot in Dynamics 365 Sales can summarize only sales documents such as proposals, contracts, and other sales-related documents.
-If you select a document that isn't a sales document, Copilot declines to summarize it.
+If you select a non-sales document, Copilot declines to summarize it.
 [How does Copilot determine if a document is a sales document?](sales-copilot-faq.md#how-does-copilot-determine-if-a-document-is-a-sales-document).

 ## Show the latest news about an account